Lolly Vegas: Death

 Vegas died of lung cancer in the Reseda neighborhood of Los Angeles on March 4, 2010, at age 70.
 He had been in poor health after suffering a stroke 15 years earlier.
+He was cremated after his funeral service at Lisle Funeral Home in Fresno.
+His urn was buried at Fresno Memorial Gardens within its Garden of Guadalupe section afterwards.